 On average, wedding vows take around 30 seconds to three minutes to recite.
 You have to be mindful of how much time will go to the exchange of wedding vows, as there are other parts of the ceremony to get to and you might go over time.

-While the aforementioned average length of vows may seem too quick, time will ultimately fly by.
+While the aforementioned average length of wedding vows may seem too quick, time will ultimately fly by.
 You might not even notice its passage, as you might feel too wrapped in the moment with your partner.

 How to Write Your Wedding Vows